 African violet leaves and flowers turn leggy if they are in too much shade or the temperature is below 60°F (16°C)

-African violets need bright indirect light to promote flowering, maintain compact growth and to have dark green healthy leaves.
+African violets need bright indirect light to promote flowering, maintain compact growth, and have dark green leaves.

-Keep the African violet in a room with a temperature above 60°F (16°C)and move it to a brighter room and the plant should recover.
+Keep your African violet in a room with a temperature above 60°F (16°C) and move it to a brighter room to give your plant the best prospect of recovery.

-Most often the reason for an African violet not flowering is due reduced light levels in Winter.
-African violet do not flower if they are stressed due to cold temperatures or because the soil does not have enough nutrients to support flowering.
+Most often, the reason I see an African violet not flowering is due to reduced light levels in Winter.
+African violets do not flower if they are stressed due to cold temperatures or because the soil does not have enough nutrients to support flowering.

 Low humidity and frequent repotting or movement of the plant can also cause stress that interferes with flowering.

-To stimulate flowering move the plant to a nice bright room (without direct sunlight) with stable temperatures and apply a general fertilizer at half strength in the Spring and Summer.
+To stimulate flowering move, I recommend that you plant in a nice bright room (without direct sunlight) with stable temperatures and apply a general fertilizer at half strength in the Spring and Summer.

-I recommend half strength fertilizer as too much fertilizer can promote foliage growth at the expense of flowers.
+I personally use half-strength fertilizer as too much fertilizer can promote foliage growth at the expense of flowers.

 Key Takeaways: